badchars/VulnerableExpenseTrackerAPI/README.md

   <img src="./expense-swagger.png" alt="drawing" width="800"/>

-## Postman Collection & Environment
+## Postman Collection & Environment :notebook:
 A dedicated Postman collection and environment are provided, facilitating interactive testing and exploration of the API vulnerabilities.

 You can find the [postman collection](/Expense%20Tracker%20API.postman_collection.json) and [postman environment](/Expense%20Tracker%20Env.postman_environment.json) in the repository.